The Benesh Community

 Between the lines: The Art of Choreology call for contributions

 Benesh International Congress – 22-24 May 2020

 To make an application for the 2020 congress, presenters should complete this web-form accompanied by an abstract (200 words max) and a biography (100 words max).
-This will need to be submitted to the BI Congress committee no later than Monday 16th of September 2019.
+This will need to be submitted to the BI Congress committee no later than Monday 16 September 2019.